nl3769/CCA_DL_TOOLS/README.md

 # Overview

-The following REPO is divided into five sub projects:
+The following REPO is divided into five sub-projects:
 * SIMULATION
 * caroDeepSeg
 * caroDeepMotion